 4. Walk whenever possible — you’ll see other people pacing the plane aisles doing the same, especially on long flights

-5. Stretch your legs as often as you can to prevent cramping, and to promote circulation
+5. Stretch your legs as often as you can to prevent cramping, and to promote blood circulation

 6. When sitting, roll your ankles in circles both directions

 7. When sitting, point and flex your feet